 The only crimes shown on this map were crimes that were violations of State of Illinois statutes.
 These numbers DO NOT include traffic offenses, accidents, City ordinance violations or service calls.
 They do not include the crimes which occurred in the area outside the City limits of Urbana or were reported to the Champaign County Sheriff’s Office inside the City.
 The Sheriff’s Office is primarily responsible for County property inside the City of Urbana such as the Courthouse, Jails, County Nursing Home, etc. You would have to contact the Sheriff for his Department’s data.
 However, the map includes crime reports taken by the University of Illinois Police inside the city limits of Urbana.
 Those crimes are represented by the italicized numbers in each geo-code and center primarily around the University campus area.

 As a part of the on-going community policing effort at the Urbana Police Department, this map is produced to keep citizens informed of the crime that is occurring in their neighborhoods.
 More detailed information can be obtained under certain circumstances.

-If you would like a further breakdown of these figures, please contact Pat Moose at the Urbana Police Department at 384-2320.
+If you would like a further breakdown of these figures, please contact the Urbana Police Department at 384-2320.
 A Crime Statistics Request Form will need to be completed for detailed requests.
 More detailed requests will be dealt with on a first come first serve basis and, given the complexity and detail required, may take a significant amount of time.